WIPACrepo/file_catalog/README.md

 # file_catalog
 Store file metadata information in a file catalog

+## Prerequisites
+To get the prerequisites necessary for the file catalog:

+    sudo pip install futures pymongo

+## Running the server
+To start an instance of the server running:

+    python -m file_catalog

+## Running the unit tests
+To run the unit tests for the service:

+    python -m unittest discover

+## Configuration
+By default, the service listens on port 8888.
+This is specified in `server.py` in the constructor for the `Server` class.

 ## Interface

 The primary interface is an HTTP server.
 TLS and other security